Whether in training or a competitive game – the baseball glove or mitt is an important piece of equipment in baseball.

 Distinct pattern designs help define specific glove shapes and sizes.

-It’s also important to make the distinction between baseball gloves or mitts and baseball batting gloves – the latter being gloves that are specifically made for batters, and training gloves are specifically made for develpment purposes and aren’t used in games.
+It’s also important to make the distinction between baseball gloves (or mitts), baseball batting gloves and baseball training gloves.
+Batting gloves are specifically made for batters, and training gloves are specifically made for develpment purposes and aren’t used in games.

 Compared to the past, today’s modern gloves have patterns that are specific to a given position i.e. catcher’s vs. first baseman’s mitt.